My brand identity design process is a series of steps that will take us from a blank slate to branding that’s a perfect fit.

 After we talk, I’ll send a proposal for the design package we’ve decided on together.
 Typically:

 On most projects, I send a short brand personality worksheet to get started.
-This gives you time to gather thoughts and put a few things on paper.
+This gives your team time to gather thoughts and put a few things on paper.

 Then we chat!
 The Brand Finder interview is a deep-dive conversation with you (and any key stakeholders) about your company background, goals, audience and competitors.
 We’ll discuss who your brand needs to appeal to and what makes you special.